laravel/docs/pulse.md

 <a name="capturing-entries"></a>
 ## Capturing Entries

 Most Pulse recorders will automatically capture entries based on framework events dispatched by Laravel.
-However, the [system stats recorder](#system-stats-recorder) and some third-party cards must poll for information regularly.
+However, the [servers recorder](#servers-recorder) and some third-party cards must poll for information regularly.
 To use these cards, you must run the `pulse:check` daemon on all of your individual application servers:

 ```php
 php artisan pulse:check